krzysu/jquery.positioner/README.md

 -   run `middleman server`
 -   go to `0.0.0.0:4567` in your browser for test/demo page
 -   go to `0.0.0.0:4567/SpecRunner.html` to run Jasmine tests
+-   run `middleman build` if you need JS version

-## What about jquery plugin?
+## What about positioner.coffee?

-Will be soon, after finish of development, in fact this is only other form of initialization.
+Positioner.coffee is a class written in CoffeeScript that do all the magic behind jquery.positioner.
+So you can use it directly in your project if you like together with test in Jasmine.
+Jquery plugin is in fact only other form of initialization.

 * * *